clesleycode/deep-learning-python/deep-learning-python.md

 ### 1.1 What is Deep Learning?

-Deep Learning is a branch of machine learning that involves pattern recognition on unlabeled and unstructured data. and uses a model of computing inspired by the structure of the brain.
-Hence we call this model a neural network.
-The basic foundational unit of a neural network is the neuron, which is actually conceptually quite simple.
+Deep Learning is a branch of machine learning that involves pattern recognition on unlabeled and unstructured data.
+It uses a model of computing inspired by the structure of the brain, which we call this model a neural network.

 ### 1.2 Neural Networks